bbauska/Coursera-Bootstrap/readme.md

 Computer science professors are an exception.

-At this stage, you are probably expecting me to say this, but that\'s not what I\'m going to say.
+At this stage, you are probably expecting me to say this, but that&apos;s not what I&apos;m going to say.

-I\'m going to say that, "A picture is worth \$12 on iStockPhoto.com.
+I&apos;m going to say that, "A picture is worth \$12 on iStockPhoto.com.

 Bootstrap provides extensive support for including images and various kinds of media in your websites and your web pages.